sashankg/enclave/README.md

 $ npm i enclave --save
 ```

 Enclave will then take you through a series of prompts.
-The answers to these prompts will create a `.enclaverc` file in your application's root.
+The answers to these prompts will create a `enclave.js` file in your application's root.
 This file is what enclave uses to reference your build.
-If you need to change any of your settings, you can do that directly in the `.enclaverc` file.
+If you need to change any of your settings, you can do that directly in the `enclave.js` file.

 Create an entry point for your application:
 ```